raymonduchen/CarND-P2-Traffic-Sign-Classifier/README.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-Here's the firs five image with top 5 probability of calssification :
+Here's the first five image with top 5 probability of calssification :

 ![alt text][image16]